 Fellow Anglers and Rodeo Supporters,

-This year, we continued our tradition of giving back to the community and supporting science education in 2014 through donations to The University of South Alabama Marine Science Department, The American Cancer Society, Dauphin Island Elementary School, The Billfish Foundation, and the Mobile Jaycees Christmas Shopping Tour.
+This year we continued our tradition of giving back to the community and supporting science education in 2015 through donations to the University of South Alabama Marine Science Department, The American Cancer Society, The Billfish Foundation.
+In addition we also made donations to the City of Dauphin Island and the Mobile Jaycees Christmas Shopping Tour.

-I would like to thank all the anglers, sponsors, and volunteers for their steadfast support of the Alabama Deep Sea Fishing Rodeo throughout the past eighty one years.
-Special thanks to our major sponsors, including: Contender Boats, Gulf Shores Power Sports, Carolina Skiff, Boat Mart, Yamaha Motor Corp., McConnell Automotive, Mojo Sportswear, Academy Sports and Outdoors, Costa Del Mar, Crown Royal, Pronto Pawn, Coca-Cola, Raymarine, The Grounds and the Mobile Jaycees for their continued support.
-I’d also like to thank our friends in the local media: Jeff Dute and the Press-Register, Wayne Gardner and Sean Sullivan of FM Talk 106.5, WNSP, WZEW, WKSJ, WALA, WPMI, and WKRG.
-Finally, I would like to thank the Town of Dauphin Island, along with the town council, police department, public works department and mayor, Jeff Collier.
+I would like to thank all the anglers, sponsors, and volunteers for their steadfast support of the Alabama Deep Sea Fishing Rodeo throughout the past 82 years.
+Special thanks to our major sponsors, including: Contender Boats, Yamaha Motor Corp., McConnell Automotive, The Guy Harvey Ocean Foundation, Academy Sports and Outdoors, Costa Sunglasses, Raymarine, Mojo Sportswear, Lit Coolers, Coca-Cola, Crown Royal, Exxon Mobile, Pronto Pawn, The Grounds and the Mobile Jaycees for their continued support.
+I’d also like to thank our friends in local media: Jeff Dute and the PressRegister, AL.com, Wayne Gardner and Sean Sullivan of FM Talk 106.5, WNSP, WZEW, WKSJ, WALA, WPMI, and WKRG.
+Finally, I would like to thank the town of Dauphin Island, including the town council, police department, public works department and mayor Jeff Collier.

-I wish you tight lines, fair seas and look forward to seeing you at the weigh station.
+I wish you tight lines, fair seas and look forward to seeing you at the weigh stations.